Introduction

 The Future of Protein Consumption: Projections to 2050

 Establishing the future protein balance considering both conventional and alternative proteins is crucial for the future.
-Historically, global meat production and consumption have steadily risen, leading to projections of further significant growth by 2050 [3].
+Historically, global meat and consumption have steadily risen, leading to projections of further significant growth by 2050 [3].
 However, these projections often overlook the threat of .
 The EPRS reports that climate change could lead to the following consequences for protein sources by 2050 [3]:

-• Animal-based options: Climate change threatens production, lowering output and potentially driving up costs, driving consumers towards alternative proteins
+• Animal-based options: Climate change threatens livestock production, lowering output and potentially driving up costs, driving consumers towards alternative proteins

 • For plant-based protein, projections rely on a reduction of meat diets, but climate change threatens their viability by impacting yield and protein content